Derek Chauvin trial judge denies motions for delay and change of venue

 In that incident, Floyd was handcuffed and placed in a police car without confrontation and taken to a police station, where he told officers he had swallowed as many as eight Percocet pills — a powerful prescription narcotic.

+Cahill had repeatedly declined to allow mention of the 2019 incident at trial, saying it is irrelevant to Chauvin’s case.

+But Nelson this week argued the incident was relevant on medical grounds as proof of how Floyd’s body responded to drugs that he admitted he had taken.
+He said it is central to the defense argument that Floyd’s health issues and a high level of drugs in his system at the time of his arrest killed him, not the pressure from Chauvin’s knee.

-Cahill has repeatedly declined to allow mention of the 2019 incident at trial, saying it is irrelevant to Chauvin’s case.
-But the judge said he would allow limited details about the incident as it relates to Floyd’s medical condition at the scene.
+On Friday, Cahill said he would allow limited details about the 2019 incident as it relates to Floyd’s medical condition at the scene — including a snippet of body camera video showing an officer pointing a gun at Floyd as was pulled from the car and photographs of pills found in the vehicle.